denoland/manual/node/npm_specifiers.md

 created.
 These packages are also subject to the same permissions as Deno applications.

-These specifiers currently work with all `deno` subcommands, except `deno vendor`.

 ## npm executable scripts

 npm packages with `bin` entries can be executed from the command line without an